Thyroid Disease: Know the Facts

 The thyroid gland

 The thyroid gland is a small butterfly-shaped gland at the base of the neck.
 It weighs only about 20 grams.
-However, the hormones it secretes are essential to all growth and metabolism.
-The gland is a regulator of all body functions.
-Thyroid disorders are found in 0.8-5% of the population and are 4 to 7 times more common in women.
+However, the hormones it secretes are essential to growth and metabolism and regulate body function.

 Types of thyroid disease